kem-a/AppManager/README.md

 - **Desktop integration**: Extracts the bundled `.desktop` file via `7z` or `dwarfs`, rewrites `Exec` and `Icon`, and stores it in `~/.local/share/applications`.
 - **Simple uninstall**: Right click in app drawer and choose `Move to Trash`, can uninstall in AppManager or simply delete from `~/Applications` folder.
 - **Install registry + preferences**: Main window lists installed apps, default mode, and cleanup behaviors, all stored with GSettings.
-- **Auto update apps**: Automaticaly update apps from github, gitlab or from direct links.
-Simply add download URL.
-- **Background update checks**: Optional automatic update checks with configurable interval (daily, weekly, monthly) and notifications when updates are found.
+- **Background app updates**: Optional automatic update checks with configurable interval (daily, weekly, monthly) and notifications when updates are found.

 ## Requirements